 PDU reporting errors usually result from two specific discrepancies in data.

-Member Name Reported.
+- Member Name Reported.
 There is a difference between the name used to register for an event and the member’s “official” name on file at PMI Global.
 During registration you will be asked to confirm that your registration name is the same as your official member name on the PMI Global site.
 (Using your official name helps prevent reporting errors).
 If you prefer not to use your official member name when registering for an event, there is a place in the process for members to indicate an alternate name for their name badge.

-Membership vs. Credential Number.
+- Membership vs. Credential Number.
 Use your membership number.
 There is a difference between your membership number and your credential (certification) number.
 These are not the same -- and your credential number may be the same as someone else’s member number!
 You can find both your PMI ID and your Credential number on the dashboard page when you log in at https://ccrs.pmi.org.
 During registration, enter your member number.
 If there is a “number” mismatch when we report the PDUs, it will err out and we will be unable to complete the process for you.
 If this happens, you should receive an email with information to self-report the event’s PDU(s).